TerminologyHub/termhub-in-5-minutes/bash-examples/README.md

 <a name="get-terminologies-sh"/>

+### Get all terminologies in TermHub
-### get-terminologies.sh
+Via get-terminologies.sh

-Return all loaded terminologies currently hosted by the API.
+Return all loaded terminology/version pairs currently hosted by the API.
+Limit the results to the first thirty lines.

 ```
 $ ./get-terminologies.sh --token $token | head -30